 A short introduction with an engaging first paragraph

-A body of information describing the sustainability research, initiatives or impacts you’ve chosen to write about
+A body of information describing the technology and the impacts you’ve chosen to write about

 Choose your angle